The industrial-scale threat

 The Musina-Mahado Special Economic Zone is a large-scale industrial development that is the undergirding of an ambitious plan to industrialise the remote Vhembe region of South Africa’s northern Limpopo Province based on the exploitation of its coal resources.

-The flagship project is the energy-metallurgical zone of the MM-SEZ that will manufacture crude steel in a production sequence from coking coal produced from raw coal mined locally, to pig iron, to steel and ferro alloys.
+The flagship project is the energy-metallurgical zone of the MM-SEZ that will manufacture crude steel in a production sequence from coking coal produced from raw coal mined locally, to pig iron, to steel and ferro-alloys.

 Coal